lenny213z/vmware-iac/README.md

 The Terraform Structure includes the use of modules that build multiple resources in stacks.

-The state and lock files are store in an AWS S3 bucket and DynamoDB so that they can be used and monitored by multiple services and teams.
+The state and lock files are stored in an AWS S3 bucket and DynamoDB so that they can be used and monitored by multiple services and teams.

 **NOTE:** In order to build the Infrastructure, please ensure that you have added the AWS S3 backend requirements first.